-Strict Adherence to Environmental Regulations
+Adhering to Water-Related Environmental Regulations

 Protecting Aquatic Habitats

-Through a proposed land exchange, Resolution Copper would deliver 5,459 acres of privately-held land to the government for conservation, including areas that are home to endangered species and rich riparian wildlife.
 The Lower San Pedro River parcel, the largest of all the land parcels in the exchange, has an ecosystem noted by the Nature Conservancy as one of the “Last Greatest Places on Earth” and has earned the distinction of “Important Bird Area” from prominent bird groups.
 Transferring these lands into public hands will enable the government to prioritize conservation efforts and protect vulnerable habitats of threatened and endangered aquatic creatures while preserving miles of creeks and rivers in their entirety.